About Us

 The courage it takes to let go of dysfunctional behaviors and addictions is insurmountable.
 I am more proud of my healing than I am my two master’s degrees from an Ivy League school.

 I studied holistic wellness at NYU and received a master’s degree in counseling psychology and a masters degree in education from Columbia University.
 I also studied mindfulness at a mindful recovery center in Thailand, Gestalt at Esalen Institute, trauma treatment with Bessel Van Der Kolk at Kripalu, Pia Mellody’s Post Induction Therapy, and sex addiction with IITAP (the international institute for trauma and addiction professionals).
+I am currently participating in the Somatic Experiencing Training.
 The list goes on.

 My approach is compassionate, nonjudgmental, and empowering.